mi-pacman/MegacorpNET/README.md

 |________|/     \|________|

 ```
-All things HashiCorp!
+All things DevOps!

-Let's make this thing meritocratic.
+An ephemeral open-source system built on meritocratic principles.